DataDog/documentation/content/en/security_platform/application_security/how-appsec-works.md

 ## Data Sampling and Retention

 In the tracing library, Datadog ASM guarantees the collection of traces including security data.
-A default [retention filter][] guarantees the retention of those traces in the Datadog platform.
+A default [retention filter][13] guarantees the retention of those traces in the Datadog platform.

 ## Data privacy